Digital Marketing vs. Public Relations

 A great way to further visibility and ensure your placement isn’t forgotten is by sharing it through social media as a landing page for ads.
 This drives traffic to the article discussing your brand and helps build the credibility of the brand!
 Instead of overwhelming your audience with overdone ads, you’re introducing a genuine testimonial.
 People are much more likely to respond to an outside opinion than a brand’s self-promotion.
 After all, brands are trying to boost sales, making them a less credible source.

 Another great complement to PR is PPC.
 PPC ultimately helps you position your message or PR placement at the top of search engines through specific keyword targeting.
 When someone conducts a search with those specific keywords, this ensures they see your placement or message first.
-This can be helpful in growing brand awareness, increasing visibility and countering potential negative media attention.
+This PR strategy can be helpful in growing brand awareness, increasing visibility, and countering potential negative media attention.

 Social Media and PR

-Influencer outreach can be a tactic both for building brand awareness through social media postings from influencers, as well as creating user-generated content, which can be used as creative material for the brand’s organic social media.
+Influencer outreach strategy can be a tactic both for building brand awareness through social media postings from influencers, as well as creating user-generated content, which can be used as creative material for the brand’s organic social media.
 In addition, organic social media serves as a great way to showcase and leverage any online PR placements.
-This also helps to reduce audience fatigue by diversifying the content on your social media accounts, ensuring your audience stays engaged!
+This public relations strategy also helps to reduce audience fatigue by diversifying the content on your social media accounts, ensuring your potential customer audience stays engaged!

 Content Marketing and PR